AFilthyAnimal/AFilthyAnimal/README.md

 - 👀 I’m interested in ...
 Python scripting, Backend.
 - 🌱 I’m currently learning ...
 Python, C#, Scripting, Networking, Average Tech (IT Solutions Concerning software, Hardware as soon as I get a dummy model.)
 - 💞️ I’m looking to collaborate on ...
 Anything if your Willing.
-- 📫 How to reach me ...
-Mom uses a wooden spoon#8081
+- 📫 How to reach me ... bobsters.ham@gmail.com

 # A lot to all of These have no 'proper' Use, Just scripts of My Current Learning 🌝
 <!---